 eForms Logo

-A Tennessee sublease agreement is used when a tenant wants to lease part or all of their rented home to another person.
-The tenant may wish to take on a roommate or move out entirely before their lease expires.
-In a sublease arrangement, the tenant (sub-lessor) acts as the landlord to the additional renter (sub-lessee) while remaining responsible for the original lease for the remainder of its duration.
+A Tennessee sublease agreement is used when a tenant (sublessor) wants to lease part or all of their residence to another person (sublessee).
+A sublease allows the tenant to take on a roommate or move out entirely before their lease ends while still fulfilling their obligations under the original lease.

 Right to Sublet